openstack/openstack-manuals/doc/ops-guide/source/arch-compute-nodes.rst

 Logging
 ~~~~~~~

-Logging is detailed more fully in :doc:`ops_logging_monitoring`.
+Logging is detailed more fully in :doc:`ops-logging-monitoring`.
 However,
 it is an important design consideration to take into account before
 commencing operations of your cloud.